iron-software/IronBarcode-Examples/how-to/export-barcode-as-stream/README.md

 > Full guide: [Stream Export of Barcodes Made Simple](https://ironsoftware.com/how-to/export-barcode-as-stream/)

-Using IronBarcode’s functionality, one can effortlessly generate barcodes and transform them into stream formats.
+Using IronBarcode’s functionality, one can generate barcodes and transform them into stream formats.
 This includes utilizing the **MemoryStream** class, which facilitates the integration of the barcode within additional software applications without needing disk input/output.
 This method enhances system performance, reduces required storage space, ensures better data protection, and allows for flexible integration across multiple platforms.

 ## Fast Guide: Instant Barcode Streaming

-Leverage IronBarcode to swiftly create a barcode and output it as a MemoryStream, all in a single line of code, completely bypassing the need for a file system.
+Use IronBarcode to swiftly create a barcode and output it as a MemoryStream, all in a single line of code, completely bypassing the need for a file system.

 ```csharp
 var stream = BarcodeWriter.CreateBarcode("Quick123", BarcodeEncoding.Code128).ToStream();